 I’m pretty sure that God didn’t decide to create an entire human being just so that my life could be happier.

-She’s a normal person, after all.
+She’s a regular person, after all.
 (Who says Down syndrome isn’t normal?)
 She attends high school and talks about her homework.
 She video chats with her friends and her boyfriend.
 At home, she sings, dances, tells stories about her dolls, and sighs dramatically when she realizes it’s time to get ready for bed.

 Her story is about her.
 If her life were one of those TV shows she loves to stream so much, it wouldn’t be about me.
 I might be a major character, but her life is about her.